 Some people will tell you that to get the best out of a camera like this it’ll have to live on a tripod.
 I’ve been both hand holding and using it on a tripod for the past 6 weeks and think both are valid.
 Sure, if you’re handholding at 1/50th of a second because that’s all the light you’ve got (remember, the fastest lenses are f/2.8, and most are f/3.5 or f/4.5), well then yes you might smear across some of the fifty million pixels due to camera shake, but A) that’s part of the fun and B) if you’re using strobes, this isn’t a problem at all.

 Speaking to the auto focus.
 It’s more than fine for my usage with the older FA lenses that I have, but it is certainly not high-speed in comparison to a modern high-end SLR.
 The AF points are clustered very close to the center of the frame, but I’m a center point and recompose kind of guy, so that’s not really an issue for me.
-That said, with the shallow depth of field inherent on a larger sensor with relatively fast lenses there are some instances where the plane of focus with stray when you recompose.
+That said, with the shallow depth of field inherent on a larger sensor with relatively fast lenses there are some instances where the plane of focus will stray when you recompose.
 You’ve got to use your eyes and adjust by moving an inch or two forward or back.
 None of this is terribly different from f/1.2 or f/1.4 lenses on a 35mm sensor, but worth noting.

 This is my first camera with a rear screen which can tilt up to perpendicular and down a bit to help when it’s on a high tripod mount.
 This along with live view mode allows you to use the rear screen as a sort of waist level viewfinder.
 There’s even focus peaking which you can turn on so that you don’t need to be zooming in and out to check focus.
 I’ve used this feature a couple of times with mixed results, cropping to square in post.
 I’m a fan of cameras with waist level finders so perhaps I need to dedicate some more time to this variation on the theme.
 The idea of using this camera like my old Hasselblad 500 is very appealing.
 The one thing it’s missing is a feature to mask the screen in live view to square.
 Actually make that two features as the screen only pivots in one dimension and can’t be flipped up for the same usage in portrait orientation which is my preferred way of shooting.
 Can’t have everything I guess.
 At least the viewfinder is pretty great.